John Fogerty: Personal life

-Fogerty married Martha Paiz in 1965 and had three children.
-They divorced in the 1970s.
+Fogerty married Martha Paiz in 1965 and had three children (Josh, Sean, and Laurie).
+They divorced in the late 1980s.

-Fogerty met Julie Kramer in 1986 while on tour in Indianapolis, Indiana.
+Fogerty met Julie Lebiezinski in 1986 while on tour in Indianapolis, Indiana.
 They married in Elkhart, Indiana, on April 20, 1991, and had two sons (Shane and Tyler) and a daughter (Kelsy).
 Kramer had a daughter, Lyndsay, from a previous marriage.
-As of 2020, they live in Thousand Oaks, California.
+As of 2020, they lived in Thousand Oaks, California.